akinaka-dd/Myo-ResUNet/README.md

 Finally, these pseudo labels were used to train a ResNet50-UNet model, enabling end-to-end pixel-wise prediction of tissue types at the pixel level across the entire image.
 This approach reduces the need for dense manual annotation by leveraging pseudo-labeling techniques.

+The overall pipeline consists of the following steps:
 1. **Patch-level classification**
 A CNN model was trained to perform patch-level classification using manually annotated image patches as training data.